 - Place a bowl or jar of water right next to your plant so they can absorb any passing water vapor.

 - Keep the plant on a tray lined with pebbles and filled halfway with water.
 Change the water regularly to keep gnats away.
+For step-by-step instructions, stop by our post on building a pebble humidity tray.

 - Mist the leaves regularly with a plant mister or spray bottle full of water.